The SAP R3 to ECC6 upgrade came about because the auto company wanted to use SAP for IFRS implementation

-IT andnetwork integrator Redstone is to cut a further 83 members of staff as it re-aligns its cost base to reflectthe restructuring of its three business units, Redstone Converged Solutions, Redstone Managed Solutions and Fujin Systems, into one entity.
-The firm has bid farewell to over 170 people i
+IT and network integrator Redstone is to cut a further 83 members of staff as it re-aligns its cost base to reflect the restructuring of its three business units, Redstone Converged Solutions, Redstone Managed Solutions and Fujin Systems, into one entity.

-HP has appointed Frédéric Dussart -former senior vice president of southern Europe, Middle East and Africa at EMC- to the role of EMEA senior vice president and general manager of Enterprise Servers, Storage and Networking (ESSN) Dussart replaces Wolfgang Wittmer,who is currently headi
+HP has appointed Fredric Dussart - former senior vice president of southern Europe, Middle East and Africa at EMC- to the role of EMEA senior vice president and general manager of Enterprise Servers.

 Avoid the cost drains and change-management pitfalls that can dilute the ROI of mobile computing devices.

 Systems integrators took on a disapproving audience of open source advocates this week after the government told its biggest suppliers to explain why its open source policy has been thwarted for so long.

 The demand for finance sector IT staff has fallen 6% in the fourth quarter of 2010, despite industry recruitment levels increasing 21% compared to a year ago.